 - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care must be taken to ensure that active rehabilitation management will not negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland.
 It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land.
-Some boundary drains around Pollagh Bog will be left unblocked as blocking boundary drains could affect adjacent land. - The Grand Canal feeder, which occurs in close proximity, is hydrologically distinct from the hydrology of Pollagh Bog, and therefore neither the canal feeder or the canal itself is expected to be affected by decommissioning and rehabilitation. - Archaeology.
+Some boundary drains around Pollagh Bog will be left unblocked as blocking boundary drains could affect adjacent land. - The Grand Canal feeder, which occurs in close proximity, is hydrologically distinct from the hydrology of Pollagh Bog.
+There is no connection between the bog and the feeder.
+Therefore neither the canal feeder or the canal itself is expected to be affected by decommissioning and rehabilitation. - Public Rights of Way.
+Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
+In some instances, depending upon previous land uses and management, alternative solutions may be required.
+These will be explored in consultation with local communities and statutory bodies. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
-If this occurs, rehabilitation measures will be reviewed and adapted.
-An archaeological impact assessment of the proposed rehabilitation at Pollagh Bog was carried out (Appendix IX).
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
+An archaeological impact assessment of the proposed rehabilitation at Pollagh Bog was carried out (Appendix XII).
 There are no known archaeological features.
 Rehabilitation will take account of stray archaeological finds (Appendix VI).
+Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.